 b) e-mailed to: firstname.lastname@example.org

 Subject should contain:- Race number(s) – Boat

-Your e-mail should include:- The race(s) in which you have competed, the name of your boat, the sail number of your boat ,the Class in which you have competed, and your finish time(s) in BST Hrs/Min/Sec
+Your e-mail should include:- The race(s) in which you have competed, the name of your boat, the sail number of your boat ,the Class in which you have competed, (if class 4 include number of crew over 7 years old) and your finish time(s) in BST Hrs/Min/Sec

 Where possible the name or sail number of the boat(s) ahead and astern